DubbleA/yoxs/README.md

 YOXS is a fully functional interpreter of the Monkey language created by Thorsten Ball written in C++.

-YOXS utilizes a 3 stage (Lexical Analysis, Abstract-Syntax-Tree Construction & Parsing, and Evaluation) process to translate plaintext into evaluated code.
+The interpreter utilizes a 3 stage (Lexical Analysis, Abstract-Syntax-Tree Construction & Parsing, and Evaluation) process to translate plaintext into evaluated code.

+In addition to the interpreter, there is an API Server with 10+ REST Endpoints connected to a front-end visualizer where users can see the under the hood process of how an interpreter functions.
+Users can input their own code or pick one of the sampleprograms hosted in MongoDB.

 ## File Structure